Jason Steele’s favorite credit cards

 discontinued

 You also earn a free night every year and an additional night after you spend $15,000 in a card member anniversary year.
 These are Category 1-4 nights, worth as much as 15,000 points each.
-Other benefits include 9 total points at Hyatt hotels (4 bonus points and 5 base points as a World of Hyatt member) and 2x points at restaurants, on airline tickets purchased directly from airlines, on local transit and commuting as well as on fitness club and gym memberships.
+Other benefits include 9 total points at Hyatt hotels (4 bonus points on qualified purchases and up to 5 base points as a World of Hyatt member) and 2x points at restaurants, on airline tickets purchased directly from airlines, on local transit and commuting as well as on fitness club and gym memberships.
 You also get Discoverist elite status, 5 elite night stay credits for having the card and 2 elite night stay credits for every $5,000 spent.
 This is well worth the card’s AnnualFees annual fee.

 Information related to The World of Hyatt Credit Card has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer